 Some of the highlights of our Tanzania safari trip are:

-- Experience the rich culture of the Maasai tribes people
+• Experience the rich culture of the Maasai people

 Our exciting destinations

-During our time on safari we visit the following world-famous sites:
+During our time on safari we can visit any or all the following world-famous sites:

 Lake Manyara National Park is one of Tanzania’s smaller parks, but it packs a real punch, boasting savannah, bush plains and evergreen forest.
 The chance to see elephant families moving through the forest is reason enough on its own to visit this gem of a park!